raspishake/rsudp/docs/settings.rst

 :code:`tweets` (Twitter notification module)
 *************************************************

-If "enabled" is true, and all API keys have been generated and are correctly entered, then the :class:`rsudp.c_tweet.Tweeter` class will use the Twitter API to create tweets when an ALARM message arrives on the queue.
+If :json:`"enabled"` is :json:`true`, and all API keys have been generated and are correctly entered, then the :class:`rsudp.c_tweet.Tweeter` class will use the Twitter API to create tweets when an ALARM message arrives on the queue.
-If "tweet_images" is true, then the module will also tweet a saved image of the event, if "eq_screenshots" is set to :json:`true` in the "plot" module.
+If :json:`"tweet_images"` is :json:`true`, then the module will also tweet a saved image of the event, if :json:`"eq_screenshots"` is set to :json:`true` in the "plot" module.

 .. _setting-up-twitter: